 But then your opponent still has the option of castling left then what will you do!
 I hope you are getting me.

-Actually all the rules in chess are made to create a balance and equilibrium.
+Actually, all the rules in chess are made to create balance and equilibrium.
 Even rules like stalemate were made for this purpose only.

 In A Nutshell